jamesrhester/ImgCIFHandler.jl/tools/README.md

 julia image_tests.jl -i -l /home/me/testfiles/35_dnba_30K/unpacked 35_dnba_30K.imgcif
 ```
 Run checks on `35_dnba_30K.imgcif`, searching for the images (regardless of source archive) in directory `/home/me/testfiles/35_dnba_30K/unpacked`.
-The `-l` option is useful if the images are collected into per-scan archives, as it saves long command lines from repeated use of `-s`.
+The `-l` option is useful if the images are collected into per-scan archives which have been unpacked into a single directory,
+as it saves long command lines from repeated use of `-s`.

 ```
 JULIA_DEBUG=Main julia image_tests.jl <filename>